hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ability to discriminate between classic ECN and L4S ECN by means of differentiation between the use of the ECT(0) and ECT(1) code points.
 [ECN draft](https://tools.ietf.org/id/draft-johansson-quic-ecn-03.txt) also covers this work, there may however be occasions where the wiki and the draft are not in synch, the ultimate goal is to move the specific wireformat and how-to´s to the QUIC transport draft later on.

-# Design team
-A design team will focus of the wireline format of ECN capability exchange as well as the ECN feedback.
-It is suggested that the design team meet at IETF-100 to discuss the way forward and formalize a first joint version of the ECN specifics for QUIC.

 # Requirements
 * R.1 The ECN specification SHOULD be easy to implement.
 Care should be taken to minimize additional complexity in the implementation of ACK frames and the QUIC congestion control/recovery